skryptz5m/burglary-docs/install.md

 ## Finding the bossman

-You can change the bossman coords in cl_public.lua, this will be moved to the main config once rewritten.
+You can change the bossman coords in cl_public.lua.
+Bossman options will be moved to the main config once rewritten.

 ```
 local function SpawnBoss()